 For fun, Eddy enjoys soccer, running and playing group games.
 He attends church activities and Bible class regularly and is in middle school where his performance is above average.

-Your love and support will help Eddy to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember Eddy in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.

 Eddy lives in the mountainous community of Fontidueño-Bello home to approximately 6,700 residents.
 Typical houses are constructed of cement floors, mud walls and thatched roofs.
 The spoken language is Spanish.